symfony/symfony-docs/book/service_container.rst

    ``services``, and ``imports`` directives.
 Any other directives are handled by a service container extension.

+If you want to expose user friendly configuration in your own bundles, read the ":doc:`/cookbook/bundles/extensions`" cookbook recipe.

 .. index::
    single: Service Container; Referencing services